SystemsBioinformatics/dynamic-community-fba/docs/7_endpoint_fba/home.rst

     print(fluxes['A_e_exchange_final']) #0.0

-Given that this approach may not be the most intuitive method for retrieving information from the object, ``EndPointFBA`` follows a similar pattern to other methods by enhancing the core functionality of the ``DynamicModelBase`` class.
+While all data is available through the fluxes object, it is more convenient to adhere to the established patterns of the ``DynamicModelBase`` class interface To retrieve simulation results.
-This inheritance grants it the capability to easily access biomasses, metabolites, and fluxes at each time point.
+This inheritance simplifies data access, allowing for a more intuitive way to obtain biomasses, metabolites, and fluxes for each time point:
-By leveraging these properties, you can obtain the data in a more straightforward manner, with the values neatly organized per time-step.

 .. code-block:: python

     biomasses = ep.get_biomasses()
     metabolites = ep.get_metabolites()
-    fluxes = ep.get_fluxes()
-    time = ep.get_time_points()

 Now you can retrieve the metabolite concentration of metabolite `S` and the aggregated flux value of reaction `R_1_modelA` using the following code: